-If you’ve got Lightroom Classic CC you’ve got an Adobe Creative Cloud account, and this means you can synchronise Collections of photos between the Lightroom catalog on your computer, your Lightroom online web space and your mobile device.
-If you want to know more, read How to synchronise photos with Lightroom and Creative Cloud.
+If you’ve got Lightroom CC or Lightroom Classic you’ve got an Adobe Creative Cloud account, and this means you can synchronise photos between the Lightroom catalog on your computer, your Lightroom online web space and your mobile device.

 - Lightroom CC review

 - How to get Lightroom CC/Adobe Photography Plans

 01 Where is the Lightroom website?

 You need to go to lightroom.adobe.com where you will see a home screen extolling the virtues of Lightroom and all the things you can do with it.
 What you need is the small Sign in button in the top right corner on the fixed menu bar at the top of the screen.
 You just use your regular Creative Cloud username and password.

 When you’ve signed in you should see a screen like this one, though Adobe’s online Lightroom features are being developed all the time, so don’t be surprised if it looks a little different.
 Currently we’re on the Home screen, where you’ll see our latest edits and Adobe’s community-powered Interactive Edits, where you can learn from other people’s editing processes.

 To see your own photos, look for the four buttons arranged vertically on the left of the screen towards the top.
 You need to click on the Library icon – the one that looks like books on a shelf.
 This opens up a panel immediately to the right, which shows all the Albums and Folders you’ve created.
 You can view, edit and organise these in the web browser just as you would in the desktop or mobile apps.

 When you create an Album in your Lightroom library, it’s private by default – but you can share albums with other people.
 To do this, select the album you want to share, then click the small Share icon in the top right corner of the window – the one that looks like a person.
 This opens the Share & Invite panel, where you can even let people leave comments on your photos.